tparesi/Health-Hunt/README.md

 ## Implementation Timeline

-### Phase 1: User Authentication, Blog Creation (~1 day)
+### Phase 1: User Authentication, Collection, Product, Comment Creation (~1.5 days)
 I will implement user authentication in Rails based on the practices learned at App Academy.
-By the end of this phase, users will be able to log in and create products using a simple text form in a Rails View.
+By the end of this phase, users will be able to log in and create products, comments, and collections using a simple text form in a Rails View.

 [Details][phase-one]

-### Phase 2: Viewing Blogs and Posts (~2 days)
+### Phase 2: Viewing Collections, Products, and Comments (~3 days)
-I will add API routes to serve blog and post data as JSON, then add Backbone models and collections that fetch data from those routes.
-By the end of this phase, users will be able to create blogs and view both blogs and posts, all inside a single Backbone app.
+I will add API routes to serve product data as JSON, then add Backbone models and collections that fetch data from those routes.
+By the end of this phase, users will be able to create and view collections, comments, and products, all inside a single Backbone app.

 [Details][phase-two]

-### Phase 3: Editing and Displaying Posts (~2 days)
+### Phase 3: Editing and Displaying Collections, Products, and Comments (~2 days)
-I plan to use third-party libraries to add functionality to the `PostForm` and `PostShow` views in this phase.
-First I'll need to add a Markdown editor to the `PostForm`, and make sure that the Markdown is properly escaped and formatted in the `PostShow` view.
-I also plan to integrate Filepicker for file upload so users can add images to blog posts.
+I plan to use third-party libraries to add functionality to the 'CollectionForm' and `CommentForm` views in this phase.
+First I'll need to add a Markdown editor to the `CommentForm`.
+Then, I plan to integrate Filepicker for file uploads so users can add images to collections.

 [Details][phase-three]

-### Phase 4: User Feeds (~1-2 days)
+### Phase 4: User Profile (~2 days)
-I'll start by adding a `feed` route that uses the `current_user`'s `subscribed_blogs` association to serve a list of blog posts ordered chronologically.
-On the Backbone side, I'll make a `FeedShow` view whose `posts` collection fetches from the new route.
-Ultimately, this will be the page users see after logging in.
+I want to add a profile page for the user where they can see their upvoted products, created products, collections, followers, and followees.

 [Details][phase-four]

-### Phase 5: Searching for Blogs and Posts (~2 days)
+### Phase 5: Searching for Products (~1 day)
-I'll need to add `search` routes to both the Blogs and Posts controllers.
-On the Backbone side, there will be a `SearchResults` composite view has `BlogsIndex` and `PostsIndex` subviews.
-These views will use plain old `blogs` and `posts` collections, but they will fetch from the new `search` routes.
+I'll need to add a `search` route to products.
+On the Backbone side, there will be a `SearchIndex.`

 [Details][phase-five]

 ### Bonus Features (TBD)
-- [ ] "Like" button and counter for posts
-- [ ] Custom blog urls
 - [ ] Pagination/infinite scroll
-- [ ] Activity history (e.g. likes, reblogs, taggings)
-- [ ] Post types (image posts, quote posts, etc)
-- [ ] Reblogging
 - [ ] Multiple sessions/session management
+- [ ] Log In API (Twitter/Facebook/Google)
 - [ ] User avatars
 - [ ] Typeahead search bar